The next Space Science Week will be held on March 26-28, 2019 in Washington, DC.

-Space Science Week, a joint meeting of the space science discipline and standing committees of the Space Studies Board, Board on Physics and Astronomy, and Aeronautics and Space Engineering Board will take place at The National Academies Building in Washington, DC (2101 Constitution Avenue, NW), March 27-29, 2018.
-At this meeting, the committees will convene in plenary, joint, and individual sessions to discuss issues and advances in their fields.
+Space Science Week, a joint meeting of the space science discipline and standing committees of the Space Studies Board, Board on Physics and Astronomy, and Aeronautics and Space Engineering Board took place at The National Academies Building in Washington, DC (2101 Constitution Avenue, NW), March 27-29, 2018.
+At this meeting, the committees convened in plenary, joint, and individual sessions to discuss issues and advances in their fields.

 Public Lecture: The Gravitational Wave Astronomical Revolution

 For further more detailed information on each of the discipline/standing committees, including copies of presentations made at Space Science Week committee sessions, view the individual committee's website (linked below).